-US Government cited in Nazlin (n.d) "stated our nation's educators and institutions of learning must be aware of ... and adjust to ... these new realities ...the ability to seek, find, and decipher information can be applied to countless life decisions, whether financial, medical, educational or technical".
+It was US Government cited in Nazlin (n.d) E-learning and Libraries by that "stated our nation's educators and institutions of learning must be aware of ... and adjust to ... these new realities ... the ability to seek, find, and decipher information can be applied to countless life decisions, whether financial, medical, educational or technical".
 The above quote aptly illustrates the extensiveness and application of information retrieval.
-Since information is critical to every sphere of human endeavor, in a knowledge-driven world characterized by information explosion, the utility of information retrieval is enormous.
+Since information is critical to every sphere of human endeavor, in a knowledge-driven world characterised by information explosion, the utility of information retrieval is enormous.
 Beyond locating information from bibliographic records of manual library catalogues, we can now readily access information for diverse purposes from the global information network within seconds, thus bridging information inequalities among people and nations.
 We can navigate through library collections through online public access catalogue (OPAC).
 There is now the capability of retrieving information from subscription-based databases, institutional repositories, websites, social networking sites, YouTube and from the internet leveraging on plethora of search engines.